Discovering new literary talent

-In June 2013, Little, Brown Book Group will launch the first digital literary imprint from a major UK publisher.
-Blackfriars has been created with the aim of discovering and nurturing new talent (or talent that has been away for a while) by Clare Smith of L,B/Abacus and Ursula Doyle of Virago.
+Blackfriars aims to discover and nurture new talent (or talent that has been away for a while), run by Clare Smith of L,B/Abacus and Ursula Doyle of Virago.

-Blackfriars is a unique venture, the first of its kind in the UK, and will be open to new work from writers at any stage in their career.
-Smith says, ‘We know there are writers out there producing wonderful novels and memoirs, and we know there are readers of literary fiction and non-fiction who would welcome guidance through the digital labyrinth.’
+Blackfriars is a unique venture, the first of its kind in the UK, and is open to new work from writers at any stage in their career.
+Smith said of the launch, ‘We know there are writers out there producing wonderful novels and memoirs, and we know there are readers of literary fiction and non-fiction who would welcome guidance through the digital labyrinth.’

-The list will launch in June, with a media partner who will promote Blackfriars, its titles and its democratic ethos of giving opportunities and exposure to exciting new work.
-Doyle says,‘Writers are still writing; readers are still reading; we see Blackfriars as enriching our literary publishing and making the relationship between reader, writer and publisher one of real collaboration.’
+Doyle says, ‘Writers are still writing; readers are still reading; we see Blackfriars as enriching our literary publishing and making the relationship between reader, writer and publisher one of real collaboration.’

 The Family Thief by Annabel Dilke: BCN rights acquired from Bill Hamilton, AM Heath.
 An absorbing, beautifully written story of a unique family which is unwittingly harbouring the seeds of its own destruction.
 Annabel Dilke is a novelist, former BBC journalist and screenwriter.
 Her work has been shortlisted for the Dennis Potter Award and the Sunday Express Award.
 She lives in South London.